thedaythatlast/Stuff_I_Read/README.md

 This is a tiny app made to showcase my Angular skills.
-Used to locally record information of the entertainment works you have consumed onto a table format with 4 columns: name, progress, review, rating.<br />
+Used to locally record information of the entertainment works you have consumed onto a table format with 4 columns: name, progress, review, rating.

-Its utilities may be far from being comparable to the numerous alternatives, but beginner learners of Angular could use it as an introductory reference example.<br />
+Its utilities may be far from being comparable to the numerous alternatives, but beginner learners of Angular could use it as an introductory reference example.

 To be updated:
 - Paginator
 - Search filter bar